-Some of Scotland’s tiniest – and most unusual – castles are to be celebrated in a new book published next month.
+Scotland’s tiniest and most unusual castles celebrated in new book

 Tiny Castles by Dixe Wills, which celebrates Britain’s “most interesting diminutive castles”, includes 20 Scottish buildings such as Scalloway Castle in Shetland and Cubbie Roo’s Castle in Orkney – built by a Norse chieftain in the times when the islands were part of Norway.